Cork County Council turned down 106 Nama houses over location

-Cork County Council turned down offers from Nama to purchase 106 houses because they were located in areas where there was no demand.
+Cork County Council turned down offers from Nama to purchase 106 houses because they were located in areas where there was no demand, writes Sean O’Riordan.

 Council chief executive Tim Lucey made the disclosure yesterday after concern was raised by some councillors that in the midst of the housing crisis, the local authority had not taken up all the offers that it could have.